MicrosoftDocs/cpp-docs/docs/standard-library/memory-functions.md

 ### Remarks

-The template function returns a pointer to the deleter of type *D* that belongs to the [shared_ptr Class](../standard-library/shared-ptr-class.md) object *sp*.
-If *sp* has no deleter or if its deleter is not of type *D* the function returns 0.
+The template function returns a pointer to the deleter of type *D* that belongs to the `shared_ptr` object *sp*.
+If *sp* has no deleter, or if its deleter is not of type *D*, the function returns 0.

 ### Example